apache/jackrabbit-oak/oak-doc/src/site/markdown/security/permission.md

 **Note**: As of Oak 1.0 the these methods also handle the names of the permissions defined by Oak (see `Permissions#getString(long permissions)`).

+See also section [Permissions vs Privileges](permission/permissionsandprivileges.html) for a comparison of these permission checks and testing privileges on the `AccessControlManager`.

 ##### Examples
 ###### Test if session has permission to add a new node